ljae/Moon/_posts/2021-09-14-Coffee shop.md

 When STARBUCKS launched in Korea,
 Someone who grabs a cup of Starbucks coffee looks **a stylish trend citizen**.

-Until now, Starbucks is known for being one of the best places to sip a cup of coffee.
+Until now, Starbucks is known for being one of the best places to sip a cup of coffee with a bunch of young trendy people.

-But its locations are too many especially in Seoul even though I am writing this post in Starbucks located in Gangnam, Seoul.
+But its locations are too many especially in Seoul.

 [locations of 2 big coffee franchises by town]
 <details>